noders-team/canton-dev-fund/proposals/go-sdks-by-noders.md

 - broaden the developer base by supporting both Go and Python workflows, including JSON/OpenAPI.

 This last point is especially important.
 Go is not a niche language choice in blockchain infrastructure: it is already used across production-grade systems that sit close to protocol, service, and tooling layers.
 That makes it a strong fit for the exact kinds of backend, service, and infrastructure systems Canton teams need to build around ledgers.

-In addition, **approximately 4–5 teams, including our own, are already using the Go SDK and Go Wallet SDK**.
-This is evidence that these libraries are not merely speculative infrastructure — they are already functioning as shared developer tooling within the ecosystem.

 In practice, this infrastructure helps teams ship faster and makes Canton more approachable for builders who would otherwise spend weeks re-implementing low-level glue.